bambora/checkout-woocommerce/bambora-online-checkout/readme.txt

 == Changelog ==

+= 2.1.2 =
+* Fix for Bambora callback keeps posting when the order is completed

 = 2.1.1 =
 * Fix for format error in capture input field
 * Fix for no error message displayed if capture, delete or refund fails